Best Forex Brokers with Islamic Accounts: Swap-Free Trading Guide 2026 Best Forex Brokers with Islamic Accounts: Swap-Free Trading Guide 2026

 Wider spread modelRemovedCost priced into spread from openSome brokers apply this across all instruments; check broker’s Islamic terms

-AvaTrade handles longer holds differently: administrative charges activate after five days.
-IC Markets uses a more selective approach.
+AvaTrade’s average EUR/USD spread is kept at 0.9 pips, identical to its standard accounts.
+Flat administrative fees are applied starting on the sixth consecutive calendar day.
+IC Markets applies a tiered structure based on asset class rather than a blanket grace period.
 On most major currency pairs and metals, no holding fee applies at all.
 But on a defined list of instruments, including exotic pairs, Brent crude, natural gas, and WTI, a flat financing charge starts from the first night the position is open.
 Traders should check IC Markets’ official page for the current rate schedule, as these figures are subject to change.

-The wider-spread structure prices the cost directly into the bid-offer spread from the moment a trade opens.
+Under this model, the broker recovers its costs through slightly wider spreads instead of overnight fees.
 Plus500 uses this approach, so there is no separate nightly charge, but the spread itself is broader to compensate.

 The Four Sharia Principles That Shape These Accounts

-Islamic finance rests on principles that determine how financial products are structured.
-Forex trading touches on several of them, and any account type claiming compliance needs to address each one.
+Islamic finance follows a set of principles that influence how financial products are designed and used.
+Forex trading raises questions around several of these principles, so brokers offering Islamic accounts should clearly explain how their products are structured.
 The table below breaks down what each principle means in a practical trading context.

 PrincipleWhat It MeansHow Islamic Forex Accounts Address It